 The J-1 Student Intern program allows international students currently enrolled and pursuing a degree at a postsecondary academic institution or recent graduates, to receive hands-on experience in their chosen field for an internship not to exceed 12 months.
 They must be currently enrolled in and pursuing studies at a foreign degree- or certificate-granting post-secondary academic institution outside the United States; or must have graduated from such an institution no more than 12 months prior to their exchange visitor program start date.
 (Currently enrolled Graduate Students may pursue an internship as a J-1 Research Scholar or Short-Term Scholar).
-Regulations for J-1 Student Interns are administratively complex.
 Please read the following information carefully if considering bringing a J-1 Student Intern to Cornell.

 The internship must consist of a minimum of 32 hours per week of internship activity, no more than 20 percent of which consists of clerical work.